terra-money/docs/docs/develop/dapp/quick-start/initial-setup.md

 ## 3. Download LocalTerra or configure the testnet

+Depending on your setup, you can either install LocalTerra or use the Bombay testnet to power Terrain.

 LocalTerra is a development environment designed to make it easy for smart contract developers to test their contracts locally.

 ::: {caution}
 Localterra may not work properly on machines with less than 16 GB of RAM.
 Please use the [Bombay testnet](using-terrain-testnet.md) if your device does not meet this requirement.